Japan to start releasing Fukushima water into sea in 2 years - WTMJ

 Releasing the water to the ocean was described as the most realistic method by a government panel that for nearly seven years had discussed how to dispose of the water.
 The report it prepared last year mentioned evaporation as a less desirable option.

 About 70% of the water in the tanks is contaminated beyond discharge limits but will be filtered again and diluted with seawater before it is released, the report says.
-According to a preliminary estimate, gradual releases of water will take more than 30 years but will be completed before the plant is fully decommissioned.
+According to a preliminary estimate, gradual releases of water will take nearly 40 years but will be completed before the plant is fully decommissioned.

 Japan will abide by international rules for a release, obtain support from the International Atomic Energy Agency and others, and ensure disclosure of data and transparency to gain understanding of the international community, the report said.